ibm-watson-iot/ioti-shields/worker-insights/README.md

 The simple queryable shields is used in simple use cases such as panic button pressed, high temperature, high stress, etc..
 The shield can be configured with json based queries where internally the [json path query library](https://github.com/json-path/JsonPath) is used to evaluate the queries against the sensor event payloads.
-To use this shield, the following params needs to be configured:
+To use this shield, the following parameters need to be configured:

 - `minHazardInterval`: an integer to describe the minimum interval in seconds before a new hazard is sent.
 Default is 60 seconds.
-- `queriesDescription`: a text to explain the json queries purpose (use case).
+- `queriesDescription`: text to explain the purpose of the json queries (use case).
 - `hazardTitles`: an object to describe the possible hazard titles, for example:
  ```json
 {